Testosterone Replacement Therapy (TRT)

 Testosterone gel, cream or injections

 TRT is usually given by testosterone gel, cream or long acting injections for the first two to six months.
 Testosterone replacement therapy (TRT) has been shown to be highly effective in relieving the symptoms of testosterone deficiency – in particular in restoring energy, health and sex drive.
+For patients who are looking to preserve their fertility, treatment with HCG (human chorionic gonadotropin) can also be offered.

 TRT therapy is often needed long-term and can safely be continued in these forms if good symptom relief is maintained or changed to other types if needed.